Ireland '23 - Day 3 - Dublin again

 return to mdimage index

-On Sunday, after another impressive breakfast, knowing the Archeology Museum would not open until 1 pm, I read the Judge's book for awhile, with coffee.
+On Sunday, after another impressive early breakfast, I knew the Archeology Museum would not open until 1 pm, so I read the Judge's book for awhile, with coffee.
+Outside on Harcourt, morning sunbeams were thin & few, even at 9 am.

 I walked 1/2 mile past the station, to check out the Museum of Modern Art, housed in an old military hospital.
-The property is an attractive open-space public park.
+The property includes an attractive open-space public park.

 ![]() |

-The LUAS tram Red Line runs past Heuston Station, crosses the Liffey and then runs east-west on the north side of the River.
-I switched to the Green Line at McConnell St., and headed south, back across the Liffey, to the Trinity stop.
-(The next LUAS stop heading south is Harcourt.)
+The LUAS tram Red Line runs past Heuston Station, immediately crosses the Liffey and then runs east-west on the north side of the River.
+I switched to the Green Line at McConnell St. to head south, back across the Liffey, to the Trinity College stop.
+(The next LUAS stop after Trinity is Harcourt.)

-I walked briefly through Trinity campus, and a friendly local showed me the south side exit, and then gave me directions to the Archeology Museum, based on the two pubs I would pass.
+I walked briefly through Trinity campus, just to have a first look and a friendly local (who seemed like a professor) showed me the south side exit, and then gave me directions to the Archeology Museum, based on the thee pubs I would pass, describing each in detail as to outer appearance.
+One had barrels & another was of brick, etc.

 note - you can enlarge any part of a picture by left-clicking in and then out again (with some exceptions).